Skip to main content

 Molly Reynick

-Molly Reynick is the Executive Director of Financial Services in University IT.
+Molly Reynick is the Executive Director for Finance in University IT.
 Her organization is comprised of Finance, Vendor Management, and Service Systems & Solutions.
 Together, these teams ensure outstanding stewardship of university resources.
 As UIT’s financial portfolio regularly expands in size and complexity, so does our portfolio of vendor contracts and the range of services that require charge-back to users.

 Molly holds a Bachelor of Science in Managerial Economics from the University of California at Davis and a Master of Business Administration from Notre Dame de Namur University.